-- Application acknowledgement signed by the consumer - Prior written approval from my counselor is needed before Rehabilitation Services will pay for any services. - Participation agreement section of the IPE signed by the consumer - Consumer responsibilities listed include: - ✓ Get prior written authorization from my counselor before I purchase any goods or services to be funded by RS, and provide receipts when requested. - Section 6, Part 2

-Fiscal section - All services must be authorized before they are provided in order for RS to pay for them. - Handbook of Services provided to all consumers at the time of application - Page 2: In order for KRS to pay for any services, including diagnostic services, the counselor must give written approval BEFORE the service is provided or purchased.
-This requirement applies to all services or purchases. - Page 3: Services will be provided according to your IPE. - Page 8: Important reminder Remember, KRS must approve payment of services listed on your IPE before the services are provided or purchased.
-The approval must be in writing from your counselor age 3 of 5
+- Form Part 3 Application acknowledgement signed by the consumer - Prior written approval from my counselor is needed before Rehabilitation Services will pay for any services. - Form Part 26 Participation agreement section of the IPE signed by the consumer - Consumer responsibilities listed include: - ✓ Get prior written authorization from my counselor before I purchase any goods or services to be funded by RS, and provide receipts when requested. - Section 6 / Part 2 Fiscal section - $\circ\;$ All services must be authorized before they are provided in order for RS to pay for them. - Your Guide to VR Services provided to all consumers at the time of application - In order for KRS to pay for any services, including diagnostic services, the counselor must give written approval BEFORE the service is provided or purchased.
+This requirement applies to all services or purchases. - Services will be provided according to your IPE. - Important reminder Remember, KRS must approve payment of services listed on your IPE before the services are provided or purchased.
+The approval must be in writing from your counselor.

-Fiscal Procedures

-Prohibited Use of Funds and Conditions for
+SECTION Fiscal Procedures PART Prohibited Use of Funds and Conditions for Authorizing/Purchasing SECTION NO. 6-11 PUBLISHED 03/24

-Authorizing/Purchasing

-Page 13: List of consumer responsibilities - Get written approval before you buy anything listed on your IPE that you want KRS to pay for.
+List of consumer responsibilities - Get written approval before you buy anything listed on your IPE that you want KRS to pay for.